 Willow Prairie Cabin is located in the southwest portion of the Cascade Mountain Range at the foot of Mt.
 McLoughlin, at an elevation of 4,300 feet.
 The Willow Prairie Guard Station cabin was constructed on the edge of the meadow in 1924 by a Forest Service road crew.
 Its main purpose at that time was as a firefighter guard station.

 In 1990, the cabin was converted to a horse camp and was recently restored by local volunteers and employees of the Butte Falls Ranger District.
 Today it is available for rent by groups with or without horses.

-The one-room cabin can accommodate up to four people, however it is furnished with only two sleeping cots.
+The one-room cabin can accommodate up to four people, however it is furnished with 2 bunk beds that do not have mattresses.
 It has two shutter-style windows without glass, a wood stove for heat, and rustic furnishings, including a table and chairs.
 There is counter space for meal preparation and places to hang lanterns.
-Water is available at the campground.

-Guests must supply their own camp stove, cookware, utensils and dishes, sleeping bags, towels, dish soap, matches, first aid kit, light source, toilet paper and garbage bags.
+Guests must supply their own camp stove, cookware, utensils, dishes, sleeping bags, sleeping pads, towels, dish soap, matches, first aid kit, light source and garbage bags.

 There are four 12 x 12 foot paddocks and water troughs near the cabin for up to four horses.